History and Extras

 One of those projects was schooling, including investment in rural schools, and within that educational framework, instruction in pride and obedience to a concept known as the mestizaje.
 The mestizaje was a vision of a "colorblind" Mexico, a Mexico based on the blending of indigenous and European identities that just so happened to favor whiteness above all.

 There was not a lot of room for the Negros Mascogos (or any Afromexicans for that matter) in this conception of national identity.
+This reaffirmed racial prejudices people already had toward afrodescendants and created racial tension within the Mascogo community itself.
+Members of the community with stronger Seminole or "Mexican" characteristics rejected Negros Mascogos as lesser.

 Safeguarding a Culture